TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ...
   public updateBlock(
     blockToUpdate: BlockIdentifier,
-    updatedBlock: PartialBlock
+    updates: PartialBlock
   ): void;
 ...
 }

-// Usage
-editor.updateBlock(blockToUpdate, updatedBlock)
+// Example to change a block type to paragraph editor.updateBlock(blockToUpdate, { type: "paragraph" });
 ```

-`blockToUpdate:` An identifier for existing block that should be updated.
+`blockToUpdate:` The [identifier](#block-identifiers) of the existing block that should be updated.

-`updatedBlock:` A block which that the existing block should be updated to.
+`updates:` A [partial block](#partial-blocks) which defines values of the block should be updated.

 #### Partial updates